samuelwilliams413/samuelwilliams413.github.io/tg/btw/cheatsheet.md

 - Help a Friend: You can lend a helping hand to a friend, giving them a +2 bonus, even if you don’t havea relevant skill.
 - Second Chance: You may spend a fortune point to reroll an ability check, saving throw, or to hit roll.
 - Cheat Death: You may spend a fortune point if you reach 0 to -9 hit points.
 Doing so stabilizes you at 0 hit points for 24 hours (provided you don’t take additional damage).
+- _Houserule > Plot Armor: You may spend a fortune point to force an enemy reroll an ability check, saving throw, or to hit roll._

 Fortune points typically replenish at the end of an adventure.